sagemath/sagewiki_to_gh-2022-10-10/tensorcalc.md

 === Forms/Tensor packages ===

- * Maxima seems to have a [[http://www.math.utexas.edu/pipermail/maxima/2006/003179.html|differential forms package]].
  * [[http://grtensor.phy.queensu.ca/|GRTensor]] is a package for Maple (with a port to Mathematica) for geometry computations in general relativity.
 From the web page: ''GRTensor II is a computer algebra package for performing calculations in the general area of differential geometry.
 Its purpose is the calculation of tensor components on curved spacetimes specified in terms of a metric or set of basis vectors.''
+ * The [[http://www.math.washington.edu/~lee/Ricci/|Ricci]] package in Mathematica looks terrific, but I don't have Mathematica so I can't experiment with it.
+ * [[http://cadabra.phi-sci.com/index.html|Cadabra]] is a tensor package designed for computations in field theory (HEP, GR).
+It looks very powerful and versatile, but the syntax is very terse.
+ * Maxima seems to have a [[http://www.math.utexas.edu/pipermail/maxima/2006/003179.html|differential forms package]].
  * FriCAS has support for a [[http://axiom-wiki.newsynthesis.org/uploads/chapter-9.13-26.xhtml#sec-9.14|De Rham complex]], which (among others) apparently allows you to represent differential forms.
  * [[http://groups.csail.mit.edu/mac/users/gjs/6946/|Scmutils]] has lots of code to deal with forms, Riemannian geometry, etc. plus lots of cool applications.

 === Related code ===

+ * [[http://sympy.blogspot.com/2007/04/relativitypy-is-working.html|sympy]] has a small relativity example.
+See also [[http://www.mail-archive.com/axiom-mail@nongnu.org/msg00314.html|this announcement]].
  * [[http://axiom-wiki.newsynthesis.org/JetBundles|JET]]: Axiom code to deal with jet bundles, geometric ODEs/PDEs, Cartan-Kuranishi prolongations, etc.  See the abstract [[http://iaks-www.ira.uka.de/iaks-calmet/werner/Abstracts/IMACS95.ps.gz|here]].
  * [[http://glucat.sourceforge.net/|GluCat]]: ''GluCat is a library of template classes which model the universal Clifford algebras over the field of real numbers, with arbitrary dimension and arbitrary signature.
 GluCat implements a model of each Clifford algebra corresponding to each non-degenerate quadratic form up to a maximum number of dimensions.''